AdobeDocs/workfront-known-issues.en/help/maintenance/current-updates.md

 +++**Maintenance Update on March 24, 2022**

-**Timezones not consistent between [!DNL Workfront] and [!DNL Workfront] Proof**
+**Timezones not consistent between [!DNL Workfront] and [!DNL Workfront Proof]**

-*Proof*
+*[!DNL Workfront Proof]*

-When a user's profile is set to a specific timezone in [!DNL Workfront], the user's timezone in Workfront Proof is set to a different timezone.
+When a user's profile is set to a specific timezone in [!DNL Workfront], the user's timezone in [!DNL Workfront Proof] is set to a different timezone.

 **Required field error for filled-in custom fields when attaching a template**

 *Projects*

-When attaching a template with required custom fields to a project where the field already exists and is filled out, users see the following error: "There are incomplete fields.
-Enter values for required fields before you can continue."
+When attaching a template with required custom fields to a project where the field already exists and is filled out, users see the following error: "[!UICONTROL There are incomplete fields.
+Enter values for required fields before you can continue.]"
-Clicking "Take me there" allows them to see that the fields are filled out and they can attach the template successfully.
+Clicking "[!UICONTROL Take me there]" allows them to see that the fields are filled out and they can attach the template successfully.

-**The Workload Balancer flashes when you toggle between dates**
+**The [!UICONTROL Workload Balancer] flashes when you toggle between dates**

 *[!UICONTROL Workload Balancer]*